 You can determine and configure yourself the maximum memory taken up by this.
-You find this program in the program file under Accessories \Rightarrow System Tools.
+You find this program in the program file under Accessories ⇒ System Tools.

-We recommend setting a recovery point before installing new software or drivers.
-At this point if the system does not run properly this recovery point should enable you to return to a workable configuration without deleting newly created documents.
-In the next paragraph you will find your options for the repair of an incorrect installation.
+We recommend setting a recovery point before installing a new software or driver.
+If the system does not run stable any longer this enables you usually to return to a workable configuration without deleting newly created documents.
+In the next paragraph read your options for a repair of an incorrect installation.